 How much free time will you have?
 Even those travelers who always prefer guided tours to independent travel want some free time while on the tour.
 Before booking your tour, find out how much free time is included in the schedule.

 Where will you be staying?
 Make sure the level of accommodations matches what you're looking for from the tour.
 If you're wanting a back to nature roughing it experience, you don't want to find yourself in a chain hotel every night.
 If you want a pampered experience, then a mediocre motel each night won't give that to you.

 Even if you are one of those travelers who don't want to have anything to do with a guided tour, there are some parks and historical sites that only allow people to visit if they are part of a licensed tour group.
-Denali National Park in Alaska and Hearst Castle in California are two that come to mind.
+Getting beyond the visitor center of Denali National Park in Alaska and Hearst Castle State Park in California are two that come to mind.